nobodyhub/data-layer/README.md

 1. Use [Avro](http://avro.apache.org/) to encode/decode the table Entity
 1. Use [gRPC](https://grpc.io/) + [Protocol buffers](https://developers.google.com/protocol-buffers/) to manage the data transfer
 1. Use [gRPC streaming](https://grpc.io/docs/guides/concepts.html#server-streaming-rpc) to manage the DB transactions
-1. Auto-scan the package and build schema for necessary classes
+1. Preload schema for necessary classes
+1. Provide HTTP interface for health check

 ## Why use Avro to encode/decode